arielkonopka/Gardens-of-Eris/README.md

 # Garden of Eris or Obnoxious Labyrinth

-Welcome to my pet project.
-I started it in [Python](https://github.com/arielkonopka/pyLurker), but got to the conclusion, that Python would not deliver sufficient speed with the number of elements I plan to have at the same time.
+Greetings and welcome to me little passion project, so.
+I began this adventure with [Python](https://github.com/arielkonopka/pyLurker), but soon enough I found meself realizin' that Python might not have the swiftness needed for the grand number of elements I'd like to be workin' with simultaneously.

-From the beginning, this project is not *product oriented*, but rather it is a way to spend little time on building something.
-I stopped writing code many years ago, and I simply wanted to feel the joy of coding again.
-Since my life is rather not that *computer centric*, I spend fairly little time one the project, and therefore it advances slowly.
+Now, from the get-go, this project isn't focused on creating a product, but rather it's about takin' a wee bit of time to build somethin' for the joy of it.
+I hung up me coding hat a good few years back, and I simply wished to feel that delightful thrill of crafting code once more.
+Since me life doesn't revolve 'round computers, I can only spare a modest bit of time for the project, which means it's movin' along at a leisurely pace.

-**This is work in progress.
-It usually works, but be warned.**
+So, here we have a work in progress.
+It tends to function well enough, but consider yerself warned, me friend.

 # Recent build status